 Stockholm’s subway system is not just extensive – 100 stations in a city roughly the size of Louisville – but also quite beautiful.
 Each Tunnelbana station has been decorated with art and some of the stations themselves were designed by artists.
 I’m going to continue adding photos of different stations periodically.

 This week I bought my summer pass for the transit system, so theoretically I could visit all of the stations.
 Of course, I haven’t been to all of them yet, but so far, one of my favorite stations is Solna Centrum, just north of the city.

 Some of the older stations are dug into the bedrock and have bare, exposed rock walls instead of finished interiors.
 In the Solna Centrum station, this exposed rock has been painted in a super deep, vivid red.
 These pictures really just don’t capture how intense the red is or weird it feels to be walking into a tunnel painted this color.
-As always, you can click on any photo to enlarge it.

 As you go down the escalators, you begin to see that it’s not just entirely red everywhere.
 What you were seeing is part of an enormous painting and all that red is the sky.
 Little black silhouettes of houses and a horizon begin popping up around you as you descend.

 Once you reach the train tracks, you are surrounded by an endless landscape that stretches all around the bottom level of the station.
 When you walked into the station above, all the red almost looked demonic, but after seeing the entire picture, it was the top of a sunset.